Kit Hesketh-Harvey: Career

 His musicals written with composer James McConnel included Writing Orlando (Barbican 1988) and Yusupov (Bridewell Theatre).
 He adapted the English version of Jacques Offenbach's La Belle Hélène (2006) directed by Laurent Pelly for English National Opera.
 His translation of The Bartered Bride for Charles Mackerras at the Royal Opera House was Grammy nominated, and he translated many other operas.

+Other musicals include Beautiful and Damned (2003).
+He presented several extras on Radio 4, including Chanson (2000), Hairspray and Harmonies (2009) and Tanning Tales (2013).

+In Spring 2015, Hesketh-Harvey appeared alongside Juliet Stevenson as a guest in Janie Dee's Dream Queen as part of the London Festival of Cabaret in the Sam Wanamaker Playhouse at Shakespeare's Globe.

-Original libretti include Varjak Paw (composer Julian Phillips).
+Original libretti include Varjak Paw.
 He adapted and produced 'The Caribbean Tempest', starring Kylie Minogue, in Barbados and Sydney 2000.
 He co-produced Shadwell Opera's Magic Flute at the Rosslyn Chapel, Edinburgh, (Herald Angel Award 2009).
 He collaborated in 2011 with Gifford's Circus, writing the lyrics to War And Peace.

-His plays included Five O'Clock Angel at the Hampstead Theatre.
+He also wrote lyrics to the songs in Another Life (2001).

+His plays included Five O'Clock Angel, an adaptation of Maria Britneva Five O'Clock Angel: Letters of Tennessee Williams to Maria St. Just, 1948–1982 (1990).
 He wrote regularly for Country Life magazine (2009 IPC's Writer of the Year).
 His radio play A La Villa Bab Azzoun, produced by Moving Theatre, won the 2009 Prix Europa.
-His work for military charities took him to the conflict in Kabul, as well as to Saudi, Africa, and the Far East.
+His work for military charities took him to the conflict in Kabul, as well as to Saudi Arabia, Africa, and the Far East.